-- Vacuum the carpet and upholstered furniture - Vacuum car upholstery - Wash bed linens and any clothing worn in the last 2 days in very hot water and dry on high heat.
-Items unable to be washed may be sealed in a plastic bags for 2 weeks. - Hair brushes/combs may be placed in the dishwasher or in boiling water for 5-10 min.
+- Wash bed linens and any clothing worn in the last 2 days in hot water and dry on high heat for 20-30 min.
+Items unable to be washed may be sealed in a plastic bags for 48 hours. - Hair brushes/combs may be placed in the dishwasher or in boiling water for 5-10 min. - While it is unlikely there are lice on upholstery or carpet, vacuuming is your choice.